lambda-funcptr/homelab/README.md

 Things to do with keys and what not.
 Has its own .gitignore in order to control what gets pushed.

+## TODO:

+- [ ] Set up a proper SDN solution with point to point wireguard /0 tunnels.
+- [ ] Add in the edits made in the kube-router manifests somewhere.

 ## Shoutouts

 Thanks to: